t-1an/Prophet_forecasting_AQ/README.md

 - Single_site_combined_Piccadilly.py

 I import the traffic data relevant to the AURN site in Manchester Piccadilly and then create a merged dataframe to perform Prophet model fitting.
 I also include output from the regional model EMEP, supported by Research IT at Manchester University.
+Operational scripts for setup of EMEP are available from https://github.com/UoMResearchIT/BB\_EMEP\_Ops.git; and inputs and configuration files are available from https://www.dropbox.com/s/iuoy64zpei3f43i/Britain\_Breathing\_Operational\_Inputs.tar.gz.

 ## Contributing<a name="Contributing"></a>